 P.O.
 Box 351

-Malawi Assemblies of God has 2,000 churches, 500,000 members, and 2,100 trained ministers.
+The Assemblies of God in Malawi has 2,000 churches, 500,000 members, and 2,100 trained ministers.
 A non-governmental organization (NGO) called A/G Cares responds to natural disasters and initiates developmental programs in the community such as provision of safe drinking water through drilling boreholes, assisting the community to achieve food security, and provision of HIV/AIDS education and care.

 All Nations Theological Seminary trains ministers for Master of Arts programs in conjunction with Global University.
 There is also an East Campus for Pan Africa Theological Seminary (PAThS) for doctoral degree programs.